How it works

 It is also possible to use multiple fluorophores that label different structures within a tissue and identify fluorophore binding based on morphology.
 The ViewnVivo is equipped with 8 preinstalled and 4 customizable filters.
 These filters facilitate spectral differentiation of fluorophores.

-What fluorophores are compatible with the OptiScan technology?
+What fluorophore are compatible with the Optiscan technology?

 Is the laser safe?

 Optiscan uses a low power divergent laser.
 Output from the probe is between 10-1000µW.
 The laser is safe for live clinical and life science imaging.
 General laser safety precautions apply such as wearing laser safety goggles, avoiding looking into the probe tip with optical magnifiers while it is scanning.
 Refer to product manual for more information.